hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 ## STUN

-By default monika will continuously checking the STUN server in 20 seconds interval.
-You can specify the number of interval using `-s` or `--stun` flags followed by a number.
+By default monika will continuously checking the [STUN](https://en.wikipedia.org/wiki/STUN) server in 20 seconds interval.
+You can specify the number of interval using `-s` or `--stun` flags followed by a number in seconds.
 For example to set the interval to 10 seconds type the command below:

 ```bash
 monika -s 10
 ```

+If the number is zero or less, monika will not check the STUN server.

 ## Verbose